 - A savings rate initiative, an investment education program, or a cooperative economics model

 The National Urban League.
-Among the major Black organizations, the Urban League is the one most focused on economic issues.
-Its annual State of Black America report provides detailed statistical analysis through its “Equality Index” (National Urban League, State of Black America, 2026).
-The organization runs workforce development programs, homebuyer education courses, and small business incubators in many of its local affiliates.
+The Urban League focuses more on economic issues than other major Black organizations.
+Its annual State of Black America report delivers detailed statistical analysis through the “Equality Index” (National Urban League, State of Black America, 2026).
+Many local affiliates offer workforce development programs as well as homebuyer education courses and small business incubators.
 These programs are valuable.

 But the Urban League’s overall economic platform remains a set of policy recommendations directed at government action — increased funding for job training, expansion of the Earned Income Tax Credit, investment in infrastructure.
-It is a lobbying agenda, not a wealth creation strategy.
-It asks the government to do things.
-It does not propose that the Black community build things.
+Rather than a wealth creation strategy, it functions as a lobbying agenda that presses government to act without urging the Black community to build.

 The National Action Network.
-Al Sharpton’s organization is primarily a media and advocacy operation.
-Its economic agenda consists largely of corporate accountability campaigns and support for minimum wage legislation (NAN Convention Programs and IRS Form 990, 2021–2025).
-NAN does not maintain a research division, does not publish economic policy papers, and does not operate direct economic development programs.
-Its theory of economic advancement is essentially extractive — negotiate with existing economic powers for a larger share of existing wealth, rather than building independent wealth-generating institutions.
+Primarily a media and advocacy operation, Al Sharpton’s organization directs its economic efforts toward corporate accountability campaigns and support for minimum wage legislation (NAN Convention Programs and IRS Form 990, 2021–2025).
+NAN maintains neither a research division nor programs that publish economic policy papers or run direct economic development work.
+Its theory of economic advancement remains essentially extractive — it negotiates with existing economic powers for a larger share of current wealth rather than building independent wealth-generating institutions.

 The Congressional Black Caucus.
 The CBC’s legislative agenda includes proposals for more HBCU funding, Section 8 housing expansion, minimum wage increases, and criminal justice reform.
-These are policy positions.
-They are not an economic platform.
-A real platform would show how these proposals connect, what their combined effect on Black wealth would be, what the expected return is, and how progress would be tracked (GovTrack.us, CBC-authored bills and passage rates, 2010–2026).
-The CBC introduces individual bills and counts the number introduced as evidence of activity.
-But activity is not strategy.
-Bills that never pass are not outcomes.
+These amount to policy positions rather than a cohesive economic platform.
+Such a platform would clarify how the proposals interlink, their collective impact on Black wealth, the anticipated returns, and methods for tracking progress (GovTrack.us, CBC-authored bills and passage rates, 2010–2026).
+While the CBC introduces individual bills and tallies introductions to demonstrate activity, activity alone does not constitute strategy, and unpassed bills fail to deliver outcomes.

 What Black Organizations Spend On — Advocacy vs. Economic Development